 d) set the 5GMM cause IE to the 5GMM cause #90 "payload was not forwarded".

+In case h3) in subclause 5.4.5.3.1, i.e. upon sending a single uplink 5GSM message which was not forwarded because the present location of the UE in satellite access is considered by the network as in a location where the network is not allowed to operate, the AMF shall:

+a) include the PDU session ID in the PDU session ID IE;

+b) set the Payload container type IE to "N1 SM information";

+c) set the Payload container IE to the 5GSM message which was not forwarded; and

+d) set the 5GMM cause IE to the 5GMM cause #90 "payload was not forwarded".

 In case i) in subclause 5.4.5.3.1, i.e. upon sending a single uplink 5GSM message which was not forwarded due to service area restrictions, the AMF shall:

 a) include the PDU session ID in the PDU session ID IE;